marnix/mmm/README.md

 to `.ghi` and `.gh` files.)

-Also, it would be helpful to be able to express things like "the positive real numbers form a group", and then take any theorem that holds for a group, and automatically have a theorem for positive real numbers.
+Also, it would be helpful to be able to express things like "the positive real numbers form a group", and then take any theorem that holds for any group, and automatically have a theorem for positive real numbers.
 Basically, this comes down to a definition/abbreviation mechanism.